-In the case of three or more authors, cite first authors’ family name, plus 'et al.' and the year.
+For three or more authors, cite the first author’s family name, plus 'et al.' and the year.

-If more than one reference has to be cited, follow the chronological order of publication, separated with semicolons (for example: Xia & Liu, 1998; Saravanah, 2003; Balestreri, 2006; Ustachenko et al., 2010).
+If more than one reference has to be cited, follow the chronological order of publication, separated with semicolons (for example, Xia & Liu, 1998; Savannah, 2003; Balestreri, 2006; Ustachenko et al., 2010).
 Use 'and' when family names are outside parentheses; use '&' when family names are inside parentheses.

-Sociobiology strongly recommends to not use secondary source (i.e., citations referring to one author (secondary) who cites another (primary)).
+Sociobiology strongly recommends not using the secondary source (i.e., citations referring to one author (secondary) who cites another (primary)).

 Article or chapter in an edited book

-If a chapter or article written by a contributor author to an edited book has to be cited, acknowledge the author of the chapter or article.
+If a chapter or article written by a contributor author to an edited book has to be cited, please let the author of the chapter or article know.
 This author is cited in text (that is, in the body of the paper) in the same way as for one or more authors.

 Group or organization as author